forgi86/dynonet/README.md

 The operator is parametrized as a rational transfer function and thus can represent an infinite impulse response (IIR) filtering operation, as opposed to the Convolutional layer of 1D-CNNs that is equivalent to finite impulse response (FIR) filtering.

-In the dynoNet architecture, linear dynamical G-blocks are combined with static (i.e., memoryless) non-linearities which can be either elementary activation functions applied channel-wise; fully connected feed-forward neural networks; or other differentiable operators.
+In the dynoNet architecture, linear dynamical operators are combined with static (i.e., memoryless) non-linearities which can be either elementary activation functions applied channel-wise; fully connected feed-forward neural networks; or other differentiable operators.

 # Folders: